CllsPy/learn_ai/README.md

 ## Road Map (In Books)

+0. An Introduction to Statiscal Learning with Applications in R
 1. Machine Learning with PyTorch and Scikit-Learn: Develop machine learning and deep learning models with Python
 2. Ian Goodfellow and Yoshua Bengio and Aaron Courville
 3. Web Application Development with Streamlit